marcos4503/frontend-input-validator/README.md

 If you have a validation parameter suggestion, please send it through the "<b>Issues</b>" tab, your suggestion will be very welcome!

-# Validating Text Fields with a Custom Regex
+# Validating Fields with a Custom Regex

 This library also supports validating Fields based on a Regex provided by you.
 If you are going to validate a field that expects inputs of type `STRING`, you can use method `SetCustomRegexForValidation()` to provide a custom Regex to the `InputValidator` object and then it will take your custom Regex into account to validate the Field.
 The field will only be considered valid if it complies with the validation parameters that you impose, and if it also complies with your custom Regex.